 Keep baby’s diapers, clothes everything in your reach.
 If you have enough space around your baby’s room, you can buy a crib with an attached changing table.

-Note: Leaving your baby unattended on changing station is not advised even if she has belts on.
+Note: Leaving your baby unattended at changing station is not advised even if she has belts on.

 3. Infant Carseat and a Stroller

-I have been using Chicco Keyfit travel system for both of my kids and never had any issues other than it being heavy.
-However, I would advise you to look for a compact and lightweight travel system.
+I have been using the Chicco Keyfit travel system for both of my kids and never had any issues other than it being heavy.
+However, I would advise you to look for a compact lightweight, and safe travel system.

 Going out with a newborn is a lot of work and effort, so keep it simple with less stuff.
 Modern parents with the minimalist approach are loving this car seat convertible stroller.
 As a parent I can assure you, it is very convenient for travel purposes.